 Milk is FREE for the recipients.

-The cost of providing pasteurised breast milk is substantial, however we are grateful for the support we have received, which enables us to provide our donor milk free of charge.
+The cost of providing pasteurised human milk is substantial, however we are grateful for the support we have received, which enables us to provide our donor milk free of charge.

 Process of receiving donor milk: